JerryABCD06/REPO-Remove-Camera-Smoothing/README.md

 # Remove Camera Smoothing

 A BepInEx plugin for REPO that removes camera rotation smoothing and input latency.
+Built with .NET Framework 4.8.

 ## Installation
 1. Install BepInEx